We execute complex transactions with judgment anchored in your long-term objectives.

 Windsor Drake does not advise buyers, represent acquirers, or maintain referral relationships that create incentives to reduce seller proceeds.
 The firm’s only interest is maximizing the founder’s outcome.

-The Managing Director leads buyer outreach, manages the process, and is present in every substantive negotiation.
+A Managing Director leads buyer outreach, manages the process, and is present in every substantive negotiation.
 This is not a staffing model that scales by adding analysts to active engagements.

 Windsor Drake focuses on six verticals.
 Not forty.
 This concentration produces buyer relationships, transaction precedents, and valuation knowledge that generalist advisors cannot replicate from a coverage model.